-(8) As a teenager I dropped out of high school and was arrested twice (no criminal record by the grace of Canada’s Young Offenders’ Act).
-I eventually went on to finish high school at age 20.
+(9) As a teenager I dropped out of high school and was arrested twice (no criminal record by the grace of Canada’s Young Offenders’ Act).
+I eventually went on to finish high school at age 20, after having bounced around five different schools.
 At the nadir of my teenage years I ate food that had been tossed away by others and endured a brief spell of homelessness in my first year of university.

-(9) I chased someone, whom I thought was an assassin trying to hurt my family, with a loaded handgun, only to find out later that the “assassin” was just a random shoplifter who had ran through my backyard on the same day that one of my family members was assaulted (and fit the profile of the attacker).
+(10) I chased someone, whom I thought was an assassin trying to hurt my family, with a loaded handgun, only to find out later that the “assassin” was just a random shoplifter who had ran through my backyard — fleeing from the police (but not known to me at the time) — on the same day that one of my family members was assaulted (and fit the profile of the attacker).
 Luckily I never shot that guy because there was, unbeknownst to me, a cop that followed me chasing this person (and I was on probation at the time).
 Anyhow, I tired after chasing the guy for only 500 metres and lost him when he hopped a fence — cinematic chase scenes are totally unrealistic!

-(13) I have a collection of free books given to me from Paul Krugman from the days when he was my PhD thesis advisor.
+(16) I have a collection of free books given to me from Paul Krugman from the days when he was my PhD thesis adviser.
 Most notably, he lent (gave) me Mundell’s classic 1960s textbook on international economics, which apparently is no longer published.
-I reckon that textbook has appreciated in value since his being awarded the Nobel Prize (2008).
+(Mundell was awarded the Economics Nobel Prize in 1999.)
+I reckon that textbook has appreciated in value since Krugman won the Nobel Prize (2008).